 The wind, the stars, and the sea are on my side

 Bayonne · Baiona

 Bayonne, birthplace of the bayonet, is the largest city in the French Basque Country as well as its cultural capital.
-The streets of the old town preserve some of the best examples of urban Basque architecture, featuring narrow half-timbered houses with shutters painted in eye-catching reds, blues, and greens.
+The streets of the old town preserve some of the best examples of urban Basque architecture, featuring narrow half-timbered houses with shutters painted in eye-catching reds and greens—colors of the Basque flag.

 Bayonne is steeped in the aromas of authentic Basque Country.
 Its alleys are lined with shops, bakeries, and restaurants where visitors can taste mouthwatering regional fare such as axoa (a piquant ragout made of mashed veal or duck and hand-picked peppers from the village of Espelette) and chipirons à l’encre (baby squid cooked in their own ink).
-Some of these iconic dishes and products like biskotx (a Basque gâteau filled with black cherry jam) or Bayonne’s famous cured ham are unique to the North and rarely seen on the Spanish side, Hegoalde.
+Bayonne is France’s capital of cocoa, after Jews fleeing the Spanish Inquisition settled in this part of the country, bringing with them a rich knowledge of chocolate-making.
+At the tearoom of Cazenave, the chocolat mousseux—served with a sparkling cloud of foam—is still whisked by hand as it has been done for hundreds of years.
+Other iconic dishes and products such as biskotx (a Basque gâteau filled with black cherry jam) or the city’s famous cured ham are unique to the North and not seen on the Spanish side, Hegoalde.

 By the banks of the Nive in the lively old quarter of Petit Bayonne is the Musée Basque, which houses an extensive ethnographic collection dedicated to Basque life, language, and culture.
 Apart from a rich curation of artworks and objects, it explores Bayonne’s history at the confluence of Basque, Gascon, and Jewish traditions.